linetools/linetools/docs/linelist.rst

 moment, we have implemented six keywords:

 * 'ISM' : "All" ISM lines (can be overwhelming!)
-* 'Strong' : Strong ISM lines
+* 'Strong' : Strong ISM lines (most common absorption line transitions observed)
 * 'HI' : HI Lyman series
 * 'H2' : H2 (Lyman-Werner)
 * 'CO' : CO UV band-heads
 * 'EUV' :  Extreme UV lines

+We note that a subset of transitions can also be specified using the `subset_line()` methods (see Section XXX).
+In this way, one can create an arbitrary collection of transitions.

 Instantiation
 =============

 The LineList Class may be instantiated using a single key::

 	hi = LineList('HI')

   linetools.lists.parse: Reading linelist ---